VyacheslavGarshin/NaiveMq/README.md

 Requirements
 --------------
 + .NET Standard for Client and Service
-+ .NET 6 for Tests and Server, Management Console
++ .NET 6 for Tests, Server and Management Console